-In light of International Women’s Day on Monday, 8 March, we would like to put our female ambassadors in the spotlight.
+In light of International Women’s Day on Monday, 8 March, we would like to put our female advocates in the spotlight.
 Their stories and adventures continue to inspire not only us, but all motorcycle enthusiasts, every day.
 Curious about biker girl Aurelie Hoffmann aka Lil’Viber?
 Get to know her in the interview below.

 Hello Aurélie!
 Could you quickly introduce yourself to our readers?